Zephyr RTOS For Embedded Systems Development

 What is Zephyr?

-Zephyr RTOS is a highly configurable open-source real-time operating system (RTOS) hosted by the Linux Foundation, tailored for IoT (Internet of Things) and resource constrained devices for embedded technology sectors.
-Its lightweight, scalable design supports multiple hardware architecture, including Arm®, x86, and RISC-V. Zephyr is optimized for applications requiring precise timing, robust security, and scalable performance, making it suitable for several industries such as IoT, automotive, healthcare, and industrial automation.
+Zephyr RTOS is a highly configurable open source real-time operating system (RTOS) hosted by the Linux Foundation.
+It’s tailored for IoT (Internet of Things) and resource constrained embedded devices for embedded technology sectors.
+Its lightweight, scalable design supports multiple hardware architecture, including Arm®, x86, and RISC-V. Zephyr is optimized for applications requiring precise timing, robust security, and scalable performance, making it suitable for a range of industries.
+For those who wonder what uses Zephyr RTOS, it’s found in IoT, healthcare, and industrial automation.

 The main challenges of Zephyr RTOS